snaptee/SnapteeSDK-iOS-Example/README.md

 #### Working environment
 - Latest Xcode
 - Deployment Target 6.0 or above
-##### Libraries
-Please add the following frameworks in "Link Binary With Libraries" in "Build Phases"
+- Please add the following frameworks in "Link Binary With Libraries" in "Build Phases"
    - MessageUI.framework
-- libsqlite3.dylib (Required if working with "Base SDK" before iOS 8.0)
+   - libsqlite3.dylib (Required only if working with "Base SDK" before iOS 8.0)

 #### Snaptee SDK example project